CharlieDigital/vue3-pinia-quasar-ts/README.md

 Of note with Pinia is that we get full intellisense 🎉 compared to Vuex.
 If you need to, you can create multiple stores (see the Pinia docs for examples).

-Additionally, with [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) instead of Vetur, we finally get full intellisense in the templates as well!
+Additionally, with [Vue Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) instead of Volar and Veture, we finally get full intellisense in the templates as well!

 ## Notes: